pheuberger/curated-ios/README.md

 > How animations can drastically improve the user experience and hands-on example how to prototype those in a playground with the [facebook/pop](https://github.com/facebook/pop) library

+* [Discovering Native Swift Patterns](https://realm.io/news/slug-nick-oneill-native-swift-patterns/) :vhs: by Nick Oneill

+> Shows a wide variety of good Swift patterns.
+The biggest take-away is don't get too clever with your code.
+There's a chance other developers might stumble over it.

 # Testing
 * [An Artsy Testing Tour](https://realm.io/news/tryswift-ash-furrow-artsy-testing-tour/) :vhs: by Ash Furrow